 massive amounts of time and effort to master something that

-I LOVED...theatre.
+I loved to do...theater.
 I decided at a very early age that

 writing was the thing I most wanted to do, and that writing

-theatre in particular was for me.
-I studied HARD,
+theater in particular was for me.
+I studied very hard,

 particularly from age 11, and on my own.
 I read about 3